orkunaran/sql_murder_mystery/README.md

 SELECT * FROM interview
 	WHERE person_id IN (14887,16371)
 ```
+A gold member of Gym with number  started with "48Z".
+Also he/she got 'H42W' somewhere in his/her car plate.
+We also know that the murderer was at the gym at $9^th$

 2 and 3.
 In one Querry:

 OK it's not the best looking querry but I'd like to give it a shot

 ```sql
 SELECT *, MAX(address_number)
   FROM person JOIN interview ON person.id = interview.person_id